nveshaan/nveshaan.github.io/content/about/index.md

 {{< typeit breakLines=false loop=true lifeLike=true >}}
 mechanistic interpretability.
 deep reinforcement learning.
-robotics.
-diffusion.
-ml engineering.
+diffusion and flow matching.
 {{< /typeit >}}

-Until now, I have worked on improving human-computer interfaces, autonomous navigation systems and modeling financial markets.
-I am learning more about reinforcement learning and flow matching, and I plan to apply these concepts in quantitative finance and control problems in general and in multi-agent settings.
+Until now, I have worked on improving human-computer interfaces and autonomous navigation systems.
+I am now learning about the implications of deep learning in medicine such as drug discovery and medical imaging.
+I also enjoy experimenting reinforcement learning in multi-agent settings in hopes of seeing emergent behaviour.

+> *“I believe there is no more important application for AI than helping to improve human health.”* - Demis Hassabis

 If you like what I do or want to connect with me, head over to the [contact](/contact) page and drop a message.
 I would love to hear from you!